PORVIR-5G-Project/PORVIR-5G-Project.github.io/README.md

 Eligibility Criteria: Ph.D. in Computer Science or related areas.

-The post-doctoral fellowship includes a monthly stipend of R$ 9.318,90 (about USD 1,730 and EUR 1,600), and research contingency funds (10% of the annual value of the fellowship, each year).
+The post-doctoral fellowship includes a monthly stipend of R$ 12,000 (about USD 2,200 or EUR 2,000), and research contingency funds (10% of the annual value of the fellowship, each year).
 For more details, check out Fapesp’s webpage <a href="http://www.fapesp.br/en/5427 ">https://fapesp.br/en/postdoc </a>.

 Additionally, there is the possibility of an installation aid for the scholarship holder that lives in a different domicile and needs to move to the city where the host institution in which the scholarship will be developed is located.
 For journeys equal to or greater than 350 km, he/she will have an additional monthly scholarship fee and resources to cover land transportation and/or air transportation expenses in the promotional or economic category, for the scholarship holder, spouse and dependents.